DrAnonymousNet/Nginx-Configurations/README.md

 ## Creating the Servers

 When you launch a server with the `SimpleHTTPServer` library:
--it loads up the `index.html` file in the directory in the browser if there is an `index.html` else
+- it loads up the `index.html` file in the directory in the browser if there is an `index.html` else
 - It displays the file directory of the current working directory.

 To show that the load balancing works, we will create three different `index.html` with different contents indicating which of the servers is serving the request.
 To do this, we will create different folders for these servers with their `index.html`.